lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 dlg = DlgFromDict(exp_info)
 ```

-Note that it is quite important to create the dictionary before passing it to the `DlgFromDict` class instead of passing it directly, e.g., `#!python DlgFromDict({'participant_nr': ''})`.
+Note that it is quite important to create the dictionary before passing it to the `DlgFromDict` class instead of passing it directly, e.g., `DlgFromDict({'participant_nr': ''})`.
 This is because PsychoPy will modify the dictionary (i.e., the variable `exp_info` in the code snippet above) with the information filled in by the participant/experimenter.

 :::{admonition,attention} ToDo
 In your experiment, create a dialog box with the fields "participant_nr" and "age", in which the participant number should have the default `99` (for testing purposes) but age should not get a default value.
 Don't forget to import the `DlgFromDict` class first!
 Then, run your experiment.